emard/ulx3s/doc/MANUAL.md

 all).
 I think bootloader's USB bus error recovery handling is wrong but sometimes it just works.
-US2 port should enumerate as some vendor specific USB-HID USB device and "tiyfpgasp" application can be used to write or read arbitrary image to FPGA SPI config FLASH.
+US2 port should enumerate as some vendor specific USB-HID USB device and "tinyfpgasp" application can be used to write or read arbitrary image to FPGA SPI config FLASH.

 User bitstream should be uploaded to byte address 0x200000 of SPI config